Varun529/Chocolate-Covered-Marshmallow/README.md

-You cover a regular marshmallow in chocolate syrup and freeze it
+You cover a regular marshmallow in chocolate syrup or melted chocolate and freeze it